Hackers hit UK political parties with back-to-back cyberattacks

 The nature of such attacks often makes it difficult to attribute responsibility to any particular group, he said.

-Labour leader Jeremy Corbyn said the first attack on his party was successfully repelled by the party’s defence systems when the digital assault began on Monday.
+Labour leader Jeremy Corbyn said the first attack on his party was successfully repelled by the party’s defense systems when the digital assault began on Monday.

 “But if this is a sign of things to come in this election, I feel very nervous about it all,” he said.
 “Because a cyberattack against a political party in an election is suspicious and something one is very worried about.”